leeoades/MediatR.Extensions.Microsoft.DependencyInjection.Libraries/README.md

 Library Mediatr Registrations
 -----------------------------
-Within a library, MediatR registratons are added using *.AddMeditatRLibrary(...)*.
+Within a library, MediatR registrations are added using *.AddMeditatRLibrary(...)*.

     // Add an assembly to be scanned by MediatR serviceCollection.AddMeditatRLibrary(typeof(MyRequestHandler).Assembly);